julzaza/wildwitchherbs/_posts/2025-07-03-witch-garden.md

 - Windowsill with sun?
 Absolutely.
 - Rented space where nothing’s yours?
 Make the soil yours with intention.

-All you need is life — a place to let roots dig in.
+All you need is a place to let roots dig in.

 In fact, **[Witchy Plants to Grow Indoors](/witchy-plants-to-grow-indoors/)** will show you how to turn even the smallest corner into a living altar.